miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

-import ... from .... * -> import everything except what is with "_"
+from .... import ...  * -> import everything except what is with underscore